 Best USB-C Hard Drives for Mac iMore 2021

 You might be wondering why you need a USB-C hard drive for your Mac.
-Here's why: if you're not backing up all your data in multiple places, you're not being as safe and secure as you possibly can.
-Backing up your data is probably the most critical thing you can do, and even if you used cloud storage to back up data, you should always have a safe "hard" copy on a hard drive if your data is important.
-Of course, the current MacBook Pro lineup only has Thunderbolt 3/USB-C ports, but that's OK, because USB-C is fast, future-proof, and will likely replace standard USB, HDMI, DisplayPort, power, and more.
+Here's why: if you're not backing up your Mac's data in multiple places, then you're not as safe and secure as you possibly can be.
+Even if you use cloud storage to back up all of your data, you should always have a safe "hard" copy on a hard drive if your data is important.
+Of course, the current MacBook lineup only has Thunderbolt 3/USB-C ports, but that's OK, because USB-C is fast, future-proof, and will likely replace standard USB, HDMI, DisplayPort, power, and more.
 What if you already have a perfectly good hard drive, but it has a USB-A plug?
 We have a list of the best USB-C hubs for you, so you can use it with your newer model Mac.
 Here are a few options to get you started on your search for the best USB-C hard drive for your Mac.